Updated: 19 hours ago

 The best way to support yourself with low levels of progesterone, is to manage and deal with stress.
 Stress plays a huge factor in our hormonal balance and directly affects the quality of our ovulation (1).
-Not only do we want to just ‘deal’ with stress, for optimal health, we really need to be finding stillness and having a relationship with repose.
+Not only do we want to just ‘deal’ with stress, for optimal health, we really need to be finding stillness and having a relationship with this innate quality to support progesterone to be able to do what it needs to do.
 Keep an eye out for my regularYoga of Stillness programs.

 Sometimes stress doesn’t have to be as big as we think.
 It may not be a huge event that has occurred, a deadline at work or a relationship breakdown.
 Low levels of high-functioning anxiety can be enough to allow adrenalin and cortisol to take over and progesterone becomes one of the first casualties.
 So it is well worth finding a way of getting underneath the normalised anxiety, no matter how low grade it may be.
 You may start by slowing down...and getting a sense of what you need to support yourself in a very real and practical way.